gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/okta-integration-for-oidc.md

 7. If you have multiple profile masters (applicable for AD mastered users), then perform the following steps:

-    1. Click on the edit button for the **byndidRegistered** attribute in the Okta profile.
+    1. Click the edit button for the **byndidRegistered** attribute in the Okta profile.

     2. For the **Master Priority** field, select **Inherit from Okta** from the drop-down menu.